Sharpiro/tiny-wine/readme.md

 # Tiny Wine

-A Project to help understand how linkers and Wine work.

-Very basic support for jumping to other static Linux ELF programs.
+A basic dynamic loader for Linux and Windows.

 ## Limitations

-- Linux
-- No standard library
+- No standard libraries
-- More...

 ## Prerequisites